 - Are disabled (as defined under IRS rules).

 - Received by your beneficiary as a result of your death.

 Generally, for a distribution to qualify as a lump-sum distribution, you must have been a participant in the Savings Plan for at least five years.
-In-plan Roth conversions, post-retirement withdrawals, partial distributions, minimum distributions, and Stock Match Account diversification distributions can prevent a future total distribution from being a lump-sum distribution.
+In-plan Roth conversions, post-retirement withdrawals, partial distributions, and minimum distributions can prevent a future total distribution from being a lump-sum distribution.